 Considering that the airplane bathroom only gives you 4 cubic feet of movement, I recommend having a mini-diaper changing kit prepped and ready to grab-and-go.
 Inside it, you should have…

-- Diaper (preferrably a super-absorbent one mentioned above)
+- Diaper (preferably a super-absorbent one mentioned above)

 - Wipes (5-10)